zimagi/zimagi/docs/developing/commands.rst

   vagrant@zimagi-noaa:~$  zimagi import test

-Data is available locally to be queries from the Vagrant shell or the API now.
+Data is available locally to be queried from the Vagrant shell or the API now.